domhofmann/PRTween/README.md

 At its core, PRTween is broken into two components.

 A **period** is a representation of three points in time (beginning, current, and end) for a particular value that you plan on tweening.
-For example, suppose that are tweening a value from 100 to 200 over the course of 3 seconds.
+For example, suppose that you are tweening a value from 100 to 200 over the course of 3 seconds.
 You can create an object to represent that period like this:

 ```objective-c
 PRTweenPeriod *period = [PRTweenPeriod periodWithStartValue:100 endValue:200 duration:3];